BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 #### TLVoice

 This component controls the voice line for a node!
-However, the actual voice line is not referenced within the timeline file.
+However, the voice line is not referenced within the timeline file.
 Instead, the specific voice line is linked to the text handle listed for the node in the DialogsBinary file.
 This text handle is not only referenced in the Localization files, but is  referenced in a character's voicebank file, and will allow the game to reference the proper audio file.

 The UUIDs listed in the TLVoice component are  the UUIDs for the dialog node, group id, and/or custom sequence IDs of the dialog in the DialogsBinary file.